Healthcare Engineering Option in the Master of Engineering Degree

 The curriculum leading to the Master of Engineering (M.Eng.) degree with an option in Healthcare Engineering (MEHE) is designed to meet the growing demand for trained engineers who are able to apply the principles of engineering, health sciences, and business administration.
 These engineers effectively manage the physical, technological, and supports services of healthcare facilities, in order to optimize the safety, quality, efficiency, accessibility, and cost effectiveness of healthcare delivery processes and healthcare systems.
 You can see all the exciting job opportunities that this degree can provide on our Healthcare Engineering Jobs page.

 With a strong College of Engineering, a comprehensive Health Sciences Center with hospital facilities, and a quality business college all on the same campus, Texas Tech University is one of the first institutions offering a degree option in Healthcare Engineering.

 This interdisciplinary curriculum consists of 36 graduate-level semester credit hours, including 33 course credits (11 courses) and 3 credits for research.
 The 11 courses include 9 required courses and 2 electives in engineering, health sciences, and business.
 To allow practicing engineers to manage career and family commitments while earning graduate credentials and upgrading their professional skills, a number of the courses are offered online, and it is possible to complete the degree curriculum entirely through distance-learning.
-See Curriculum and Course Description and Research for more information.
+See Curriculum and Course Descriptions and Research for more information.

 In addition to the regulations governing admission to the Graduate School, a baccalaureate degree in engineering, or its equivalent, is required for entrance into the Master of Engineering program.
 See Application for Admission for more information.

 Master of Engineering students are subject to all master's degree regulations as outlined in the Graduate Catalog.
 All work credited toward the degree must be completed within nine calendar years.
 There is not a thesis, language, or tool-subject requirement.
 Every candidate for a master's degree is required to pass a final comprehensive examination.